 I love that this recipe requires very little prep work: just blend the sauce, boil the pasta, add whatever steamed veggies you like, and mix.
 The only bit of foresight you need is to soak your cashews ahead of time.

 I used to create mac n’ cheese with an all-cashew base, but over time I’ve come to love the thickness that results from adding beans as well.
 I also love the additional boost of protein and micronutrients that comes from blending legumes into the sauce.
 For those who are being mindful of fat, using a combination of beans and nuts can also be a good means of lowering fat content.

 Needless to say, the miso and nutritional yeast combination creates that authentic, “cheesy” flavor, and I love the slight bit of heat and smokiness that cayenne and smoked paprika contribute.

 And that’s it.
 Such a simple, yet delicious meal.

+No matter what modification you choose, I hope that it’ll be comforting and tasty.
 I wish everyone a great start to the weekend, and I’ll be back for weekend reading on Sunday.